BerengarChen/Mallet/README.md

 ```
 docID language_name word_1 word_2 ...
 ```
 The documents for each language will be in its own file.
 The Nth document in language 1 is assumed to have the same topic distribution (though a different vocabulary) as the Nth document in language 2, and so on.
-An example corpus is here.
 If a language lacks Nth document, just leave if blank as
 ```
 docID language_name
 ```